-A primary difference between serialization and ObjectStore is evident in the area of transactions and recovery.
-With serialization, persistent stores are not automatically recoverable.
-Consequently, in the event of an application or system failure, a file can only be recovered to the beginning of the application session and only if a copy of the file is made before the application begins.
+A primary difference between serialization and ObjectStore is in the area of transactions and recovery.
+With serialization, persistent stores are not recoverable automatically.
+Consequently, in the event of an application or system failure, a file can be recovered only to the beginning of the application session and only if a copy of the file is made before the application begins.

 In contrast, ObjectStore can recover from an application failure or system crash.
-If a failure prevents some of the changes in a transaction from being saved to disk, ObjectStore ensures that none of that transaction's changes are saved in the database.
+If a failure prevents certain changes in a transaction from being saved to disk, ObjectStore ensures that none of that transaction's changes is saved in the database.
 When you restart the application, the database is consistent with the way it was before the transaction started.